Benchmarking Methodology

 Frequently Asked Questions

 Do my peers see my individual data?
 No. Individual clinician data is not shared with other clinicians.
 Peer comparisons are built from aggregated, anonymized cohort data.
+No individual is identifiable.

 What is the difference between peer benchmarks and individual benchmarks?
 Peer benchmarks compare your performance to a defined cohort.
 Individual benchmarks compare your current activity to your own historical performance or to defined clinical targets.

 Can I see how my performance changes over time?
 Yes.
-Jiro surfaces both peer comparisons and temporal trends, allowing you to track how your Metrics have shifted over previous months.
+Jiro surfaces both peer comparisons and temporal trends, allowing you to track how your metrics have shifted over previous months.

 Related Articles